bablokb/circuitpython-esp32at/doc/dev_guide.md

     a list of relevant settings.
 See also the discussion below.
   - `reconn_interval`: Value of the (automatic) reconnection interval.
 A value of zero disables automatic reconnection.
-  - `multi_connection`: Support multiple parallel connections.
-Default is `False`.
-Support is implemented, but absolutely untested.
-The default AT firmware allows up to five parallel connections.
   - `baudrate`: change baudrate temporarily.
 Format:
      `baudrate` or `"baudrate[,databits,stopbits,parity,flow-control]"`.
      The first alternative does not change any the remaining options.